A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Introduction

-In this paper, we extend the state-of-the-art of the underlying logical approach to proof mining to be applicable to proofs which make use of these nonlinear semigroups generated by an accretive operator via the exponential formula.
-In particular, we establish logical metatheorems in the vein of the previously discussed results that guarantee and quantify the computational content of theorems pertaining to nonlinear semigroups generated by such an accretive operator.
-For that, we introduce new underlying logical systems that that extend those developed for the treatment of accretive operators on normed spaces \cite{Pis2022} by carefully selecting additional constants and corresponding axioms such that proofs from the main stream literature become formalizable.
-To that end, we show that the initial key properties of these semigroups generated by an accretive operator can be formally proved in these systems.
+In this paper, we extend the state-of-the-art of the underlying logical approach to proof mining to be applicable to proofs which make use of nonlinear semigroups generated by an accretive operator via the exponential formula.
+In particular, we establish logical metatheorems in the vein of the previously discussed results that guarantee, quantify and allow for the extraction of the computational content of theorems pertaining to these nonlinear semigroups.
+For that, we introduce new underlying logical systems that extend those developed for the treatment of accretive operators on normed spaces \cite{Pis2022} by carefully selected additional constants and corresponding axioms such that proofs from the mainstream literature become formalizable.
+To that end, we show that the initial key properties of these semigroups can be formally proved in these systems.
+In particular, these systems and metatheorems then further elucidate the extend of the phenomenon of so-called \emph{proof-theoretic tameness} of modern (nonlinear) analysis, i.e.\ the empirical fact that most proofs in e.g.\ analysis, although in principle being subject to well-known G\"odelian phenomena, nevertheless ``seem to be tame in the sense of allowing for the extraction of bounds of rather low complexity" \cite{Koh2020} (see also \cite{Mac2005,Mac2011} for further discussions of these types of phenomenas and their implications for logic and mathematics).